terakeet/YAO/wp-content/plugins/astra-sites/readme.txt

 7. Free Images by Pixabay right inside the WordPress media popup.

 == Changelog ==

+v2.2.4 - 04-May-2020
+- Improvement: Demo data is stored Network Wide for Multisite instance.
+- Improvement: Users can opt-out from Elementor Theme Kit if needed while importing the site.
+- Fix: Double slash for REST endpoint removed.
+- Fix: Changed user permissions for a few actions.

+v2.2.3 - 29-April-2020
+- Fix: Handled duplicate data being imported due to Imagick image editor.

+v2.2.2 - 22-April-2020
+- Improvement: Added missing slash to the website preview URL.
+- Improvement: Added Elementor Theme Kit Compatibility.

+v2.2.1 - 15-April-2020
+- Improvement: Improved the file permissions check functionality.

+v2.2.0 - 6-April-2020
+- Improvement: Added an Update Button for un-updated plugin list popup.
+- Improvement: Used text-domain `astra-sites` to make translation ready strings.
+- Improvement: Imported all the hotlink images from Astra theme customizer settings.
+- Improvement: WP 5.4 compatibility issue.
+- Fix: The category not visible in the dropdown list from the Elementor Popup.

+v2.1.0 - 23-March-2020
+- New: Added `starter-templates` WP CLI command which is a new alias for WP CLI command  `astra-sites`.
+We can use either `starter-templates` or `astra-sites`.
+- Improvement: WordFence firewall setting breaks the site content import AJAX request.
+- Improvement: Added WordPress version 4.9 compatibility.
+- Improvement: Update needed for plugin notice now shows the list of plugins that needs to be updated.
+- Improvement: Elementor Popup for Page/Block import has a revamped UI.
+- Improvement: Now one can filter Free/Agency pages in Elementor Popup.
+- Improvement: Showing the inconsistent file permissions message.
+- Fix: Fixed issue regarding images not getting imported for Gutenberg sites.
+- Fix: Starter Template Blocks manual sync for more than 100 blocks not getting synced.

 v2.0.2 - 07-March-2020
 - Fix: Plugin not activated after importing from WP CLI command.